How Clean Is Your House?: DVD and VHS releases

 How Clean Is Your House? received a release on both DVD and VHS in the UK on 8 November 2004.

 How Clean Is Your House?
 USA Seasons 1 & 2 was released on DVD in the US on 4 March 2008.

 Spin-offs

 A spin-off book, How Clean Is Your House?, written by Kim and Aggie, was published in 2003.
-Freemantle Media has also signed licensing and merchandising deals with many cleaning product manufacturers and other companies.
+FremantleMedia has also signed licensing and merchandising deals with many cleaning product manufacturers and other companies.

 In 2004, Kim and Aggie made a spin-off series called Too Posh to Wash about the personal hygiene of upper-class people, including one participant who had never washed her bra.
 They also did a one-off special, When Kim & Aggie Went to Hospital which aired on 30 August 2006, about how to keep our hospitals clean.
 In this hour-long special, the pair travelled to Ealing Hospital which has often been criticised for poor hygiene conditions and regularly finishes at the bottom of the NHS Hospital League Tables.
 It was more serious in tone compared to How Clean Is Your House?